1959–60 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale eased past Dorchester Town of the Western League 2–1 after Graham Barnett injured Dorchester's keeper.
 In the next round Vale beat Queens Park Rangers 2–1 in a replay, after a 50 yd strike from David Raine helped them to a 3–3 draw in the original match.
 In the third round, they met Second Division high-flyers Cardiff City at Ninian Park, and were not concerned as Graham Barnett responded to Low's warning that the Wales captain faced them by saying "So fucking what?
 My mother could play for Wales".
 They beat Cardiff 2–0 with a solid performance.
 Drawn against Scunthorpe United at Glanford Park, 'the defence took the honours' in a 1–0 win.
 The fifth round draw saw Vale face a home tie with Aston Villa, another second-tier club.
 A still-standing club-record attendance of 49,768 turned up for the game on 20 February, resulting in £8,500 worth of gate receipts for the Vale.
+Vale sold tickets for the Villa game from kiosks inside the ground during a midweek home game against Grimsby Town, which saw a 12,000 higher-than-normal attendance as fans were so desperate to secure their tickets for the Villa game.
+Heavy snowfall preceded the match and 1,500 tonnes of snow were cleared off the pitch.
 Brian Jackson gave Vale a 36th-minute lead, but the "Villans" came back to win the match with six minutes to spare.

 Vale lost to Stoke 5–3 on aggregate in the Supporters' Clubs' Trophy.